DamSenton/Travel-Japan-Master/README.md

 * Modal activation buttons - These work as intended, however, due to limited JS knowledge, the modal on the booking form does not show for as long as I would like.

-* Gallery images external links - I have tested all of these links, adn they all lead to their intened place, and they all open in a new tab as to not lead the user away from the website completely.
-These may change in the future depending on the website hosting the information, and this is ultimatley out of my hands.
+* Gallery images external links - I have tested all of these links, and they all lead to their intended place, and they all open in a new tab as to not lead the user away from the website completely.
+These may change in the future depending on the website hosting the information, and this is ultimately out of my hands.

 <hr>